 Exchange students attend Catlin Gabel for one year or less.
-Exchange students frequently come to us through unique relationships with partner schools, or partner organizations such as ASSIST.
-International exchange students must have adequate housing with a parent, relative, or guardian in the area.
+Exchange students come to us through unique relationships with partner schools, or partner organizations such as ASSIST.
+Exchange students must have adequate housing with a parent, relative, or guardian in the area.
 We will not consider exchange students living with host families arranged by an agency.
-If you have questions regarding the application process as an international exchange student, please contact Director of Global Education, Dave Whitson.
+If you have questions regarding the application process as an international exchange student, please contact Director of Global Education, John Harnetiaux.

 We also welcome applications from international students that apply with the intent to graduate from Catlin Gabel.
 As with exchange students, international degree-seeking students must live with a parent, relative, or legal guardian.
-If you have questions regarding the application process as an international student, please contact Director of Enrollment Management, Sara Nordhoff.
+If you have questions regarding the application process as an international student, please contact Senior Associate Director of Admission, Mary Braun.

 Catlin Gabel is not a boarding school.
 International degree-seeking students must live with a parent, relative, or legal guardian.
 Housing arrangements need to include an adult who will be involved in the child's education and be available for conferences.
 It is the nature of our school to have parent and/or guardian involvement in the child's education.
 Catlin Gabel finds host families for up to two exchange students annually.
 We will not consider international degree seeking or exchange students living with host families arranged by an agency.

 - 5 doses Tetanus/Diphtheria/Pertussis (Tdap)